Breast Cancer Treatment

 - Anti-hormone therapies block oestrogen from binding with oestrogen receptors, or stop the body from producing oestrogen altogether

-- Treatment is taken as a tablet once a day to reduce the long term risk of breast cancer coming back after surgery or chemotherapy
+- Treatment is taken as a tablet once a day to reduce the long term risk of breast cancer coming back after surgery or chemotherapy or to slow the growth of secondary breast cancer

 - Tests can also be done to see if cancer cells are progesterone receptor positive (PR+), although the benefits of anti-hormone therapy for cancers that are only progesterone receptor positive is less clear